Taps at Reveille

-Taps at Reveille (1935) is a collection of 18 short stories by F. Scott Fitzgerald.
-It was the fourth and final collection of short stories Fitzgerald published in his lifetime.
-All were timed to appear a few months to a year after each of his four completed novels were published.
+Taps at Reveille is a collection of 18 short stories by American writer F. Scott Fitzgerald, published by Charles Scribner's Sons in 1935.
+It was the fourth and final volume of previously uncollected short stories Fitzgerald published in his lifetime.
+The volume appeared a year after his novel Tender is the Night was published.
+The collection includes several stories featuring autobiographical creations derived from Fitzgerald's youth, namely Basil Duke Lee and Josephine Perry.

+The collection's last story, "Babylon Revisited", is one of Fitzgerald's most highly regarded.

 Contents

-The eighteen stories collected in Taps at Reveille are: